triple7inc/BitBurner-StockTrader/README.md

 # BitBurner-StockTrader
-Trades stocks 1 run = 1 deal, also has Safety Orders, default is 5 (change in the script)
+Trades stocks, 1 run = 1 deal, also uses Safety Orders, default is 5 (change in the script)

 ## Contents
 - trader.js `22.10 GB`